 Sewing

-- However, if you’re planning to use satin for this project, definitely grab a “microtex” needle made for slippery fabrics.
-And here’s a handy tip: when you’re cutting out your pattern in the fabric, throw a layer of silk paper between the fabric layers.
+- If you’re planning to use a fabric like silk, satin, or viscose, definitely grab a “microtex” needle made for slippery fabrics.
+And here’s a handy tip: when you’re cutting out your pattern in the fabric, throw a sheet of silk paper between the fabric layers.
 It helps keep the slippery stuff in place and makes cutting way easier!

 Good luck with your sewing project!